jhvanderschee/hugobricks/content/_index.md

 We aim to provide the following bricks: intro, title, image, cta, contact, team, testimonials, about, pricing, products, product, usps, stats, gallery, quote, faqs, brands, video, blogs, post, related.

 Are you missing a brick?
 Let us know!
+We will build it for you!

 {{< /brick_image >}}
 {{< brick_cta >}}{{< /brick_cta >}}